musikele/blog-eleventy/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 date: 2019-08-17
 tags:
   - post
   - Javascript
-- " Interview"
+  - Interview
-- " Questions"
+  - Questions
 title: What is the difference between var, let and const in Javascript
 header-img: "/images/proxy.duckduckgo.com-2.jpeg"
 description: 'Var is deprecated; let and const are introduced with es6.
 Let''s see